availability-icon

 Cannabis use disorder counseling at Thriveworks Colorado Springs, CO is conducted both in person and online by video.
 We encourage you to choose the option that works best for you.

-The length of cannabis use disorder counseling in Colorado Springs depends on the individual's needs as well as the extent and severity of their disorder as well as the problems that might stem from it.
+The length of cannabis use disorder counseling in Colorado Springs depends on the individual’s needs, the extent and severity of their disorder, and the problems that might stem from it.
 That said, people can make meaningful progress in cannabis use disorder counseling in the first weeks to months.

 Need more help deciding?